openapi-processor/openapi-processor-spring/docs/howto/pageable-page-mapping.md

         - $ref: '#/components/schemas/StringContent'
 ```

-The generatr does create a proper interface with both endpoints if we provide a type mappings for the
+The processor does create a proper interface with both endpoints if we provide a type mappings for the
 `Pageable` and `Page` types.

 Here is the java code we expect: